InsertKoinIO/koin/docs/reference/koin-core/dsl.md

 title: Koin DSL
 ---

-Thanks to the power of Kotlin language, Koin provides a DSL to help your describe your app instead of annotate it or generate code for it.
-With its Kotlin DSL, Koin offers a smart functional API to achieve to prepare your dependency injection.
+Thanks to the power of the Kotlin language, Koin provides a DSL to help your describe your app instead of needing to annotate it or generate code for it.
+With its Kotlin DSL, Koin offers a smart functional API to prepare your dependency injection.

 ## Application & Module DSL